-There is no story per se in the book, it is more like a diary of these 3-4 people as the life happens to them over a period of time.
+There is no story per se in the book The Many Conditions of Love.
+It is more like a diary of these 3-4 people as the life happens to them over a period of time.
 It starts at a point in time and it ends at another, with no defining events opening or closing the story.
-In fact there are no big twists and turns.
+In fact, there are no big twists and turns.
 The characters are ordinary and have no peculiarities that make them interesting or stand out in the narration.

-There are many issues that are touched but never delved into.
-There is the farmer unrest, there is treatment of widows in society and then there is a cross faith love story.
-All the issues are sensitive and can be dealt with intensity and depth, but author takes them more as a matter of fact.
+There are many issues that are touched.
+But never delved into.
+There is the farmer unrest, there is a treatment of widows in society.
+And then there is a cross-faith love story.
+All the issues are sensitive and can be dealt with intensity and depth.
+But the author takes them more as a matter of fact.
 It is more like a slice of a larger story.

-Novel is based in Vizag, a city that is not too big and not too small.
-It is a coastal town on the east coast of India, with a laid back pace and it is a good documentation of the place.
-We need more stories based in towns and cities that are not so well known, that capture the social and cultural aspects of these places and also become the chronicle of their times.
+The novel is based in Vizag, a city that is not too big and not too small.
+It is a coastal town on the east coast of India, with a laid-back pace.
+It is a good documentation of the place.
+We need more stories based in towns and cities that are not so well known.
+That capture the social and cultural aspects of these places and also become the chronicle of their times.
 Probably when someone reads this book a few decades down the line, this will give them a picture of how people in and around Vizag lived at the turn of the century.
-As a contemporary reader I could not find much in the book.
+As a contemporary reader, I could not find much in the book.